Selling a House With a Mortgage? Here’s Everything You Need to Know

 Can I keep my mortgage rate if I sell my house?

-In some cases, if you’re buying a new home and the new lender approves, you can transfer, or “port,” the same terms of the old mortgage to the new one.
+In some cases, if you’re buying a new home and the new lender approves, you can transfer, or “port,” the same terms of the old mortgage loan to the new one.
 Doing this can be a way to help home sellers save money and avoid early repayment penalties.
 Keep in mind that you’ll need to reapply and keep your credit and finances in good shape to successfully port a mortgage.
 And if you’re attempting to purchase a more expensive home, as 41 percent of home sellers did in 2022, you can use your existing equity or any savings to sweeten the deal.

 What happens to your mortgage and equity if the house loses value?

-A sudden or extreme drop in home value can heavily impact the financial success of your home investment.
+A sudden or extreme drop in home value can heavily impact the financial success of your home investment and your loan balance.
 When a home’s market value falls below the amount owed on the home, the owner can find themselves in negative equity.
 While you might want to try to sell your home to get out of this situation, staying put and continuing to pay your mortgage until your financial outlook improves often carries the least risk.
 If you ever have concerns about being able to make a mortgage payment, contact your lender as soon as possible and work with them to consider your options.
 A lender can suggest a repayment plan, loan modification, or forbearance to help you work through financial hardships.

 What if I have to sell a house for a loss, how does that work?